ThomasBallardCI/M2-Skate-Selection-Quiz/README.md

 Starting out with a basic wireframe layout design created in AdobeXD I then researched "Glassmorphism" to create the background art style to be similar to the effect of the Apple TV App.

-I then found and picked the "Manrope font".
-This font again is similar to the Apple font and is clean clear and modern to match the overall asethetic of the site.
+"Manrope font".
+This font is similar to the Apple font and is clean clear and modern to match the overall asethetic of the site.

 ### Wireframes